//this is the mailchimp popup form //ShareThis code for sharing images

 3. Pinterest

 Pinterest has extended its school recruiting scope and offers internships for minority groups.
-For instance, they have inclusive training and mentoring programs for Black students whether they're graduating or still a freshman.
+For instance, it has inclusive training and mentoring programs for Black students, whether they're graduating or still freshmen.

-This strategy widens opportunities for people that belong to these groups, especially since they allow internships for non-graduating students.
-They also open doors for freshmen to appreciate their courses more as early as possible.
+This strategy widens opportunities for people who belong to these groups, especially since it allows internships for non-graduating students.
+It also opens doors for freshmen to appreciate their courses more as early as possible.

-Apart from these strategies, Pinterest requires at least one person from these minority groups to be part of their new hires.
-This way, they can ensure that their teams are diverse and offer varying perspectives when creating solutions for their clients.
+Apart from these strategies, Pinterest requires at least one person from these minority groups to be part of its new hires.
+This way, it can ensure that its teams are diverse and offer varying perspectives when creating solutions for its clients.

 4. Nike

 Nike is among the top sports brands worldwide.
-It has over 50% of employees of color and ensures a gender-balanced workplace.
-Some of their diversity strategies include blindly reviewing resumes/CVs and having inclusive job descriptions for their openings.
+Over 41% of the company’s corporate workforce in America are U.S. racial and ethnic minorities, and 51% of its global corporate workforce are women.
+Some of its diversity strategies include blindly reviewing resumes/CVs and having inclusive job descriptions for its openings.

 5. Schneider Electric